-Assets from federal or state forfeiture proceedings are an allowable match if permitted by the terms of the program.
+Assets from federal or state forfeiture proceedings are an allowable match if permitted by the terms of the grant's RFP and Grant Agreement.

 2. Matching State/Federal Funds with State/Federal Funds

 State and/or federal funds can be used to match other state and/or federal funds only if all of the following conditions have been met: